hoodiehq/hoodie/README.md

 The rest is handled by components like [hoodie-account-server](https://github.com/hoodiehq/hoodie-account-server), or [hoodie-store-server](https://github.com/hoodiehq/hoodie-store-server).

-`hoodie-server` isn’t meant to be used by itself and it is used by the `hoodie` module, which also inlcudes `hoodie-client` to form Hoodie.
+`@hoodie/server` isn’t meant to be used by itself and it is used by the `hoodie` module, which also inlcudes `@hoodie/client` to form Hoodie.

-You can use `hoodie-server` on its own, if you want to work on it, help fix bugs or test new versions.
-And when you are writing your own components/plugins, you can use `hoodie-server` for debugging.
+You can use `@hoodie/server` on its own, if you want to work on it, help fix bugs or test new versions.
+And when you are writing your own components/plugins, you can use `@hoodie/server` for debugging.

 ## Usage